 "Hi Alistair, it’s Lucas Bitencourt.
 I’ve just stepped off the plane from St Tropez – out there for a couple of weeks for the Leonardo DiCaprio Foundation Gala, been pretty busy.”

 Such is the life of the managing partner of Essence, a Belgravia-based family firm that manages the lifestyles and affairs of 40 billionaires and their families.
 (NB They are only ever billionaires).

 Most likely, you’ve never heard of Essence.
-Loosely conceived by Lucas’s father in Rio de Janeiro, the brand morphed into a concierge company when it was asked to service the US Olympic Team during London 2012.
+Loosely conceived by Lucas’s father in Rio de Janeiro, the came to fruition when it was asked to service the US Olympic Team during London 2012.
 From there, Essence grew organically, taking on the heads of fashion houses and other high-profile clients, largely through word of mouth.

 I first interview Bitencourt at 5 Hertford Street, a tucked-away private member's club in Mayfair, during which a disgruntled Robin Birley walks past casting disparaging looks at my dictaphone.
 Our second meeting takes place on a sofa in an upper antechamber of Mark’s Club, just off Berkeley Square.

 Bitencourt is smart, suave, self-assured, not easily identifiable as belonging to one particular nationality (he is in fact Brazilian).
 When he speaks, you get the impression Bitencourt would be as comfortable around cleaning staff as with world leaders.
 “I have huge power because of my community, as most of my clients are worth £1bn plus, from a cross section of fashion, retail, mining, real estate and various other industries.”